 In this article, we will show you, Steps involved for Data Blending in Tableau with an example.
 For this, we are going to use the data present in Excel Worksheet and SQL Server.
 So, Please refer Connecting to Excel Files in Tableau and Connecting Tableau to SQL Server articles to understand the connection settings.

 Tableau Data Blending Approach 1

-First, we connected to Employees.xlsx workbook and added the Employee List sheet to data region as shown below
+First, we connected to Employees.xlsx workbook and added the Employee List sheet to the data region as shown below

 In this example, Our requirement is to create table report with employee first name, last name, occupation, Sales and yearly income.
-So, we created simple table report with Occupation, Last name, First name on Rows and Sales Amount and Yearly income on columns.
+So, we created a simple table report with Occupation, Last name, First name on Rows and Sales Amount and Yearly income on columns.
 Let us see the report preview.

 Scenario: Suddenly, Client changed the requirements and asked us to add department and Salary Hike percentage details for every Employee.
-Here the real problem is, department and Salary Hike percentage data is present in Master SQL Server database.
+Here the real problem is, department and Salary Hike percentage data are present in the Master SQL Server database.
 It means, we have to combine few columns from Local Excel Sheet and few from SQL Database.
 This is what we call as Tableau Data Blending

 To do this, Please navigate to Data menu and select New Data Source option from Menu as shown below or click on the Cylinder symbol